Skip to main content

 Keep a Book Nearby 📚

-Place a book where you’ll see it: on your nightstand, your desk, or in your bag.
+Place a book where you’ll see it: on your nightstand, desk, or in your bag.
 When it’s within reach, you’re far more likely to open it.

 Set a Gentle Limit 🕒